DEFRA/software-development-standards/standards/java_coding_standards.md

 - All classes and interfaces should belong to an explicit package

-- All packages should be prefixed by uk.gov.defra.
+- All packages should be prefixed by `uk.gov.defra`.
 Package identifiers should all be singular i.e. should not contain plurals

 - Packages should not be imported in their entirety by using the wildcard notation